 I've placed my order.
 When will I receive my bread?

-Orders placed by SUNDAY at midnight PST will be shipped on TUESDAY by USPS Priority 2-Day Mail (and should arrive between Wednesday and Friday).
-Any orders placed after Sunday night at midnight PST will be shipped the following Tuesday.
+Orders placed by SUNDAY at midnight PST will be shipped on either TUESDAY OR WEDNESDAY by USPS Priority 2-Day Mail (and should arrive between Wednesday and Friday).
+Any orders placed after Sunday night at midnight PST will be shipped the following Tuesday or Wednesday.